 Cambridge - town centre situated behind the Maypole Pub.
 Nearest parking is at Park Street Car Park

-Directions to Portugal Place: Turn left off Bridge Street between the church and Bridge's Cafe.
-The house is situated on the left hand side opposite the Hawks Club.
+Directions to Portugal Place by foot: Turn left off Bridge Street between the church and Bridge's Cafe.
+The house is situated on the left hand side opposite the Hawkes Club.

 Maps & Directions